Julia-1439/weather-app/README.md

 # weather-app

-A basic webpage to fetch and display weather data from an API.
-Displays to the user any errors thrown by the API.
+A basic webpage to fetch and display weather data from an API and any errors thrown.

-limitation: no confidentiality on the API key since we're not working with servers yet.
+limitation: no confidentiality on the API key since it's public and we're not working with servers yet.

 <strong>major concepts exercised:</strong>
 - asynchronous code: promises, async/await
 - error handling for asynchronous code
 - fetching data from an API: reading its docs, url encoding, data processing, error handling
-- OOP principles
+- OOP principles: single responsibility, separation of logic/loose coupling, open-closed principle, dependency inversion
 - simulate network speeds in devtools

-dependency chart:
+dependency chart showing project organization:

 <img src="./diagram.png" alt="diagram of modules and dependencies" style="width: 75%;"></img>